Skip to main contentSkip to navigation

 Hardware RAID (DDF)Dell PERC, LSI MegaRAIDSNIA Disk Data FormatReserved region at absolute end of each member drive

-Hardware RAID (Proprietary)HP Smart ArrayHP proprietary formatHidden GPT Partition 9
+Hardware RAID (Proprietary)HP Smart ArrayHP proprietary formatRIS in reserved area at start of drive

 For mdadm arrays, the superblock version determines recovery strategy.
 Version 1.2 (the modern default) places the superblock 4 KB from the start with data beginning after a 1 MB aligned offset.
 Version 0.90 places metadata near the end, which means the data payload starts at byte 0 and can be accidentally auto-mounted by an OS that does not recognize the RAID.

 For Dell PERC and LSI MegaRAID, the SNIA DDF metadata at the end of the drive survives most accidental OS-level formatting because the first sectors are untouched.
-Adaptec metadata at sector zero is destroyed by any partition or format operation.
+Adaptec metadata in the reserved region at the end of the drive is destroyed when a partition is extended across the full disk capacity.

 How We Reconstruct a Failed Enterprise RAID 5 Array